michiari/piacere-mc-openapi/docs/usage.rst

 To synthetize a new DOMLX file with 4 threads and a maximum of 15 tries, you may run::

-  python -m mc_openapi -d ./path/to/myModel.domlx --synth -t 4 -m 15
+  python -m mc_openapi -d ./path/to/myModel.domlx --synth -m 15